 Product security publications

-Product security publications should normally be produced by the IEC committee that deals with other aspects of that type of product or series of products.
-Product security publications will often only deal with externally visible aspects of security, referencing generic base or group standards to define internal behaviour.
+Product security publications should normally be produced by the IEC committee that deals with the aspects of that type of product or series of products.
+Product security publications will often only deal with the product’s interaction with its environment, referencing generic base or group standards to define internal behaviour.

 Guidance and test security publications